interstateone/parse-migrate/README.md

 # parse-migrate

-Easier migration for your Parse data
+Easier migration for your Parse.com data

 ## Usage